microsoft/FluidFramework/build-tools/packages/build-cli/README.md

 ## `flub generate buildVersion [FILE]`

 This command is used to compute the version number of Fluid packages.
 The release version number is based on what's in the lerna.json/package.json.
-The CI will supply the build number and branch to determine the prerelease suffix if it is not a tagged build
+The CI pipeline will supply the build number and branch to determine the prerelease suffix if it is not a tagged build

 ```
 USAGE